denntenna/garden/content/commonplace/Epistemological Pluralism and the Revaluation of the Concrete.md

 date of publication:
 ---
 Sherry Turkle, Seymour Papert, Epistemological Pluralism and the Revalution of the Concrete.
 Journal of Mathematical Behaviour, 1992
-# Takeaway
+# Overview
 There are multiple ways to do computer programming.
 The analytical method is considered canonical and "right", which alienates people who work in a more bricoleur fashion.
 They either end up dis-identifying themselves as a programmer or pretend to work in the "right" way to fit in with the larger culture.

-While the authors see association with the two styles and gender, their larger point is about accepting multiple ways of knowing and thinking.
+While the authors see an association between styles and gender in their study, their larger point is about accepting multiple ways of knowing and thinking.

-# Overview
+# Notes
 In this essay, authors use the computer as an instrument for observing different styles of scientific thought and develop categories for analysing them.
 Authors see differences across various dimensions between the student's strategy for organizing work and their manner of identifying with computational object.
 These are simplified into a soft approach vs a hard approach.

+Although our culture tends to equate soft with feminine and feminine with unscientific and undisciplined, the authors have made a conscious decision to use that term because soft is a good word for a flexible and non heirarchical style.
+Authors want to revaluate traditionally denigrated categories and explore ways in which soft is a valid approach for men as well as women, in science and arts.

-Authors share 2 anecdotal cases from their study.
+Authors share some anecdotal cases from their study.
 Lisa, 18, a first year Harvard Student does not want to use premade libraries in her code but wants to write her own building blocks.
 She thinks the libraries are opaque.
 If she writes the code herself, like she writes poems, she knows where every word/idea is at every stage.
 After two months of programming, she abandons her own methods and simply accepts doing things "their way" and accepting the inevitable alienation from her work.
+Another student who is a pianist, thinks of coding as playing piano and composes programs piecemeal by mastering smaller concepts one at a time.

+Although the authors find a correlation that more women use soft approaches and more men use hard approaches, they say
+> we believe that what is most important is not any statistical association between gender and programming styles, but what lies behind the styles and behind the resistance of our intellectual culture to recognise and facilitate them both.
+In our culture, those who use hard approaches don't simply share a style, they constitute an epistemological elite.

 Discrimination exists at the epistemological level where a way of doing something is considered incorrect.

-Although our culture tends to equate soft with feminine and feminine with unscientific and undisciplined, the authors have made a conscious decision to use that term because soft is a good word for a flexible and non heirarchical style.
-Authors want to revaluate traditionally denigrated categories and explore ways in which soft is a valid approach for men as well as women, in science and arts.

-Thus, the elements of each cluster are not invariably associated with each other; still less are they invariably associated with gender.9 But in our observations of people learning to program we have found an association between gender and approach to programming.
-When people are free to explore programming without preconceptions about the "right" way to do it, more women use soft approaches and more men hard approaches, although many men are alienated from the dominant engineering style and many women work creatively within it.

-The "wrist slapping" narrows computer culture.
-Talking about the right way to do something or doing it in service of one thing - becoming an enterprise software developer reduces the way to be.

 People who want to approach the computer in a "non canonical" style are rarely given the opportunity to do so.

-Discrimination in computer culture takes the form of discrimination against epistemological orientations.

-We do not argue that valuable thinking is not soft; we explore ways in which soft is a valid approach for men as well as women, in science as well as the arts.

-Classification and value of different ways of knowing

 When people are free to explore programming without preconceptions about the "right" way to do it, more women use soft approaches and more men hard approaches, although many men are alienated from the dominant engineering style and many women work creatively within it.

-Although the authors find a correlation that more women use soft approaches vs men using hard approaches, they say ... we believe that what is most important is not any statistical association between gender and programming styles, but what lies behind the styles and behind the resistance of our intellectual culture to recognise and facilitate them both.
-In our culture, those who use hard approaches don't simply share a style, they constitute an epistemological elite.
+Two styles of working are studied in closer detail - bricolage and beyond bricolage.

 ## Bricolage
+Bricolage is a concept take from Claud Levi-Strauss.
-A bricoleur programmer is like a writer who does not start with an outline but starts with an idea, associates it to another and find a cnnection with a third.
+A bricoleur programmer is like a writer who does not start with an outline (like an analytic programmer might) but starts with an idea, associates it to another and find a connection with a third.
 In the end, an essay is grown through negotiation and association.
 Anne makes it clear that the difference between planners and bricoleurs is not in the quality of the product but in the process of creating it.

 ## Beyond Bricolage
 The objectivity in scientific method is highlighted as the only way to do science but STS scholarship shows that this is not the case.
 Many scientists do have a proximity to their materials, with some describing their practice of science as a conversation with the materials.

 In their study, girls did better than boys in understanding gears and how they work.
 They saw things in terms of the relationships between them and used that to think through the problem.

-Bricolage is a way to organize work.
-It is not a stage in a progression to a superior form.

 # Fleeting Notes